 The disadvantages of Booth’s Multiplication Algorithm are:

-• It is primarily designed for signed binary numbers.
-To use it for unsigned numbers, modifications are required, making it less versatile for all types of binary multiplication.
+- It is mostly for signed binary numbers.
+To be used with unsigned numbers, adjustments must be done, so it is less general to the multiplication of all types of binary numbers.

 Applications of Booth’s Multiplication Algorithm